 RESCHEDULING ROUTINE CARE:

 At the doctors’ discretion, we will be asking elective surgeries to postpone and we will be moving routine exam and vaccine appointments out for now.
 Exceptions to this would include physical exam and vaccine appointments that need a Rabies vaccine or puppy and kitten visits.
-All others should be rescheduled out to May 15th or later, for now.
+All others should be rescheduled out.

 Given the quickly changing schedules of our appointments, doctors, and team, we are unable to guarantee requests for seeing specific doctors but will do our best to honor your preferences given the staff that are on each day.

 We are unable to board healthy pets and any client calling to schedule medical boarding will need to be reviewed by a Doctor for approval.
 Please know we are still able to accommodate hospitalized, sick patients.
 All pets being admitted to the hospital will be unable to keep any leashes, collars, beds, food etc. Doctors may be doing discharges over the phone and not meeting with you in person, at the doctor’s discretion.